-Note 1: For those Companies with short-term financing needs
+Note 1: 2 indicates companies with short-term financing needs.

-Note 2: Financing limit for individual limit: Giantplus (Samoa) Holding Co., Ltd. 100% of its net asset value, Giantplus Holding L.L.C.
+Note 2: Financing limit for individual limit: Giantplus (Samoa) Holding Co., Ltd. 100% of its net asset value; Giantplus Holding L.L.C.
 90% of its net asset value.

-Note 3: Total financing limit: Giantplus (Samoa) Holding Co., Ltd. 100% of its net asset value; Giantplus Holding L.L.C.
+Note 3: Total financing limit for individual limit: Giantplus (Samoa) Holding Co., Ltd. 100% of its net asset value; Giantplus Holding L.L.C.
 90% of its net asset value.

-Note 4: Highest balance of financing to other party during the period.
+Note 4: Highes balance of financing to other party during the year.

-Note 5: If the public company submits fund financing based on each transaction for a resolution by the Board of Directors in accordance with Article 14(1) of Regulations Governing Loaning of Funds and Making of by Public Companyies, although the funds have not been allocated, the amount approved by the board of allocated in the ending balance of loans of funds in the amountance of Loans of funds are repaid, the balance of the repayment shall be disclosed to reflect the disjustment of risk.
-If the public company submits and finance with Article 14(1) of Regulations Governing Loaning of Funds and Making of the repayment shall be disclosed to reflect the boars of funds are repaid, the balance of the repayment shall be disclosed to reflect the disjustment of risk.
-If the public company submitzes the chairman of the board to allocate the loans of funds are repaid, the balance of the repayment shall be disclosed to reflect the disjustment of risk.
-If the public company submitzes the chairman of the board to allocate the loans of funds are repaid, the balance of the repayment shall be disclosed to reflect the amount approved by the board of directors.
-The disclosed the repaid of the disclosed the amount approved by the board of directors.
+Note 5: If the public company submits fund financing based on each transaction for a resolution by the Board of Directors in accordance with Article 14(1) of Regulations Governing Loaning of Funds and Making of Endosreemets Guarantees by Public Companies, although the funds have not been allocated, the amount approved by the board shall be included in the ending balance of loans of funds in the amouncement to reflect the risk that the company has undertaken.
+However, if the loans of runds are repaid, the balance of the repaid over several installments in a year according to the resolution of the board of directors in accordance with Articles 14(2) of Regulations Governing Loaning of Funds and Making of Endosreements/Guarantees by Public Companies, the company shall still disclose the amount approved by the board of directors.
+Although the funds will be repaid after several persolations of the possibilities of ne-loan, the company shall still disclose the amount approved by the board of directors.
+Although the funds will be repaid after severals, considering the possibilities of ne-loan, the company shall still disclose the amount approved by the board of directors.

-Note 6: The amount is based on exchange rate at the reporting day.
+Note 6: The amount is based on exchange rate at the end of the period.